a-hisame/testplay-card-generator/README.md

 # Testplay Card Generator

+(If you want to read Japanese document, [please click here](README_ja.md) ).

 How do you do when you want to play card game but the card is nothing?

-Especially, if you were board game which uses several cards designer, you want to print out alpha-version card and try to adjust by using printed ones (I want to do).
+Especially, when you design your board game which uses several cards, you want to print out alpha-version card and try to adjust by using printed ones, don't you?

 I hope following for the test play cards generator.